2007 Quarter Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 The Easy Way to Know Your 2007 Quarter Value

 Checking your 2007 quarter begins with examining three key factors: mint mark (P, D, or S), overall condition from circulated to uncirculated, and potential errors like doubled dies or missing clad layers.
-Coins in higher grades and those featuring minting mistakes can be worth significantly more than face value.
+Coins in higher grades and those with verified minting mistakes can be worth significantly more than face value.

 2007 Quarter Value Guides

-Five categories comprise the 2007 state quarter series, each available from Philadelphia, Denver, and San Francisco mints.
+Five designs make up the 2007 state quarter series, each available from Philadelphia, Denver, and San Francisco mints.
+The three finish types — regular business strikes (P and D), proof clad (S), and proof silver (S) — behave very differently in the marketplace.

 - 2007 Montana Quarter